Romney encourages rivals to fold; no way, they say

 Next Tuesday's calendar runs from primaries in Alabama, 47 delegates, and Mississippi, 37 delegates, to caucuses in Hawaii, 17, and American Samoa, 6.

-The Romney campaign's decision to begin advertising in Alabama suggested a competitive race, as did a private poll and Gingrich's decision to skip a trip to Kansas to focus his efforts on the Alabama and Mississippi primaries.
+The Romney campaign's decision to begin advertising in Alabama suggested a competitive race, as did a private poll and Gingrich's decision to skip a trip to Kansas to focus his efforts on next week's primaries in Alabama and Mississippi.
 A Gingrich aide said the former House speaker must win both next week to justify his place in the race.

 In Montgomery, Ala., he criticized both Romney and Santorum.
 He said the former is a moderate in the mold of Bob Dole and John McCain, both of whom led the party to defeats in presidential elections.